Setup face id greyed out ❤️

-“Set Up Face ID” is grayed out; why is that?
+“Set Up Face ID” is greyed out; why is that?

-Let’s start by figuring out why that choice is grayed out for you.
+Let’s start by figuring out why that choice is greyed out for you.
 The following are some typical causes of this problem:

 Setup face id greyed out